Search results for

 • New APIs allow smoother NFC experiences by allowing devices to listen but not respond to NFC readers.
 In some cases, this would allow for a one-tap transaction.

-• The Pixel Launcher has a new “apps list settings” page that contains the “swipe to start search” settings toggle (h/t Mishaal Rahman).
+• The Pixel Launcher has a new “apps list settings” page that contains a “swipe to start search” settings toggle (h/t Mishaal Rahman).

-• In the future, this page could also house a new “show long app names” setting that would let you display long app names on two lines in the search results and apps list.
+• Android 15 Beta 3 houses a new “show long app names” setting that lets you display long app names on two lines in the search results and apps list.

 • New accessibility settings for use with physical keyboards: You can enable Sticky keys, Slow keys, and Bounce keys when you are using a physical keyboard on a device with Android 15.
 This feature will be useful for users with motor disabilities and those who face difficulties typing on a physical keyboard.